 - 1. Roll Call

-- 2. Public Comment Period
+- Public Comment Period

 - 3. Organizational Matters

-- A. Acceptance of Resignation(s) and Appointment of Individual(s) to Fulfill the Vacancy(ies)
+- A. Acceptance of Resignation of Chris Wrenn and Appointment of Individual to Fulfill the Vacancy with a Term Ending November 2026

-- B. Administration of Oath(s) of Office to Newly Appointed Board Member(s)
+- B. Administration of Oath of Office to Newly Appointed Board Member

 - C. Election of Officers

 - D. Consideration of Resolution 2025-07 Electing Officers

 - 4. Approval of Minutes of the March 19, 2025 Meeting

 - 5. Consideration of Resolution 2025-08 Approving the Proposed Fiscal Year 2026 Budget and Setting a Public Hearing

 - 6. Staff Reports

 - A. Attorney

 - B. Engineer

 - C. District Manager's Report

 - i.
 Approval of Check Register

 - ii.
 Balance Sheet and Income Statement

 - iii.
 Presentation of Number of Registered Voters 272

 - D. Field Manager's Report

 - i.
 Review and Consideration of Landscape RFP, Notice of RFP and Evaluation Criteria and Authorization to Bid

 - 7. Other Business

 - 8. Supervisor's Requests

 - 9. Adjournment